yao-creative/yiyaotan-site/content/blog/ee/invariants.md

 4. **Strong teams tend to have flexible and nuanced perspective about their industry and technology, but have clear goals and values, and are able to articulate it clearly.** --> technology keeps changing, one has to maintain flexibility and a constant learner's mindset to keep up; however, at the same time keep on making decisions on strong opinions held loosely.
 (One can also tell by their job/ company description page)

+5. **They make diversified hires** --> a couple senior hires to address tech debt, while a lot of younger hires who learn and adapt quickly and challenge old ideas.

 **In construction**